Cannabis in Louisiana: Decriminalization

 On June 15, 2021, Governor John Bel Edwards signed HB 652 which decriminalized possession of small amounts of marijuana statewide.
 Under the bill, possession of less than 14 grams of cannabis is punishable by a $100 fine and no threat of jail time for the first and every subsequent offense.
 The reduced penalties took effect August 1, 2021.
 Possession of more than 14 grams and illegal distribution still carry harsh penalties.
+Punishment for possession over 14 grams, distribution, and cultivation can range anywhere from 6 months to 30 years in prison, and $500 to $50,000 in fines.

 According to Louisiana legislature, cannabis is described as any part of the cannabis plant that can be used to either grow more of the cannabis plant or any part that can be used as a drug.
 However, the legislature states that the stems of the plant are not illegal to have as long as the stems are being used for fiber production; the seeds are also allowed to be owned under government law as long as they are not fertile and not capable of growing a new plant.

 Despite medical marijuana being decriminalized, it is still possible to be arrested if you are operating a motor vehicle under the influence.